 Repeat steps 2-4 to enable all three solutions.

 In the Azure Stack Administration Portal

-After enabling the Azure Automation solutions in the Azure portal, you next need to sign in to the Azure Stack administration portal as a cloud administrator and download the Azure Update and Configuration Management extension Azure Stack marketplace item.
+After enabling the Azure Automation solutions in the Azure portal, you next need to sign in to the Azure Stack administration portal as a cloud administrator and download the Azure Update and Configuration Management and the Azure Update and Configuration Management for Linux extension Azure Stack marketplace items.

 Enable Update Management for Azure Stack virtual machines

-Follow these steps to enable update management for Azure Stack Windows VMs.
+Follow these steps to enable update management for Azure Stack VMs.